 In this class, students have the opportunity to explore the exciting and developing professions in the culinary industry using the National Restaurant Association's ProStart curriculum.
 Through the ProStart program, high school students can learn career-building skills and get a taste for success in an industry that is hungry for talent.
 In the second year of this four-year program, ProStart students will build a solid foundation for their future careers, and work toward the ProStart National Certificate of Achievement.
-Students will learn the essentials of food service safety, food preparation and management, and employability skills through hands-on application.
-Students will continue to develop their individual and team culinary skills through small scale food production in the kitchen.
+Students will learn the essentials of foodservice safety, food preparation and management, and employability skills through hands-on application.
+Students will continue to develop their individual and team culinary skills through small-scale food production in the kitchen.
+During the spring semester, students will have the opportunity to participate in the Syracuse University Food Busters Program where they will engage in hands-on STEM focused lessons that explore the relationships between food, nutrition, health and media.

-Students will be connected with culinary arts and food service professionals in the community through Career Coaching, field trips and job shadowing which could lead to further opportunities for direct job training and real-world experience.
+Students will be connected with culinary arts and foodservice professionals in the community through Career Coaching, field trips and job shadowing, which could lead to further opportunities for direct job training and real-world experience.
 Students will create and maintain a portfolio of their work-based learning experiences throughout the program to document the development of their skills.